estradiol and dydrogesterone

 some antibiotics and anti-infectives such as rifampicin and ritonavir

-some medicines with a narrow therapeutic index such as Tacrolimus, cyclosporine A, Fentanyl and Theophylline
+some medicines with a narrow therapeutic index such as Tacrolimus, ciclosporin, Fentanyl

 How to take Femoston